How To Pack Golf Clubs For Traveling? 8 Important Rules

 Investing in a durable travel bag is the first thing you should do if you want to keep your clubs safe on the road.

 Various high-quality options are available that come with numerous compartments and features to protect your gear.
-You can find soft travel bags with waterproof lining or hard case carriers that will prevent your clubs from bending.
+You can find soft travel bags with water-resistant lining or hard case carriers that will prevent your clubs from bending.

 2) Detach the Heads